HeiningaVE/HeiningaVE.github.io/CV.md

 | 2012 | Teaching assistant Statistics 1A, first year psychology students        | x |   |   |   |   |
 |      |                                                                         |   |   |   |   |   |

-# Research stays
--
-- Three-week research stay at the lab of Dr. Amy Mezulis
-Seattle Pacific University (SPU); Seattle, USA, 2015.

 # Peer-review activities for academic journals
 - PLoS ONE
 - Journal of Child Psychology and Psychiatry (JCPP)
 - Psychological Bulletin

-# Additional relevant courses and workshops

-Masterclass John P.A.
-Ioannidis Amsterdam
-18-11-2016
-	Selected by the Netherlands Research Integrity Network as one of the 9 excellent young researchers, to present their work at a masterclass hosted by the renowned Prof Dr. John P.A.
-  	Ioannidis.

 # Membership board councils and committees

 Sept 2018 - present